-Find out how we spent a weekend in the quiet and charming islands of Concepcion, Iloilo.
-Beaches, islands and more…join me as I uncover this hidden gem of Iloilo, through 42 photographs.
+Find out how to spend a weekend in the quiet and charming islands of Concepcion, Iloilo.
+Beaches, islands and more...join me as I uncover this hidden gem of Iloilo.

 Concepcion, Iloilo, located on the northeastern part of Panay Island, is a laid back town, in contrast to the world famous Boracay Island at its northwestern tip.
 I first heard about Concepcion, Iloilo ironically from a female foreigner.
 We met her on a boat ride on our way back to Roxas, Capiz from Isla de Gigantes in Iloilo two years ago.

 The old lady by the name we could not recall and which we tried to remember with every inch of our cerebral muscle (and failed), sold her belongings to travel the world.
 She came to the Philippines and lived in village homestays during her travels.
 Her next destination when we met her in Isla de Gigantes was Concepcion.
 Here we are two years later, heading to Concepion, Iloilo beaches and islands ourselves.

 Two Days in Concepcion, Iloilo

 From Iloilo City, we rode a jeepney to Tagbak Bus Terminal in Jaro, Iloilo.
 We then took a Ceres Bus to Concepcion, Iloilo.
 Trips start as early as 6 AM until around 3 PM.
 Travel takes about 2.5 to 3 hours.
 We arrived past 10 AM at the Concepcion town.